TylerSw1ft/Helpful-computer-wiki/How-Linux,-BSD,-UNIX,-and-macOS-relate-to-each-other.md

 A UNIX is [any operating system](https://www.opengroup.org/membership/forums/platform/unix):

-1. That passes the applicable certification test suites
+1. That passes the applicable UNIX certification test suites
 2. Whose supplier has formally agreed to the terms of the UNIX Certification Program

 ### macOS